Informagier/pacoloco/README.md

   sublime:
     url: https://download.sublimetext.com/arch/stable/x86_64
 ```
 * `cache_dir` is the cache directory, this location needs to read/writable by the server process.
+It is helpful, to have the `cache_dir` pointing to `/etc/pacoloco/cache`, because it is in the volume and therefore portable across multiple versions of the container.
 * `purge_files_after` specifies inactivity duration (in seconds) after which the file should be removed from the cache.
 This functionality uses unix "AccessTime" field to find out inactive files.
 Default value is `0` that means never run the purging.
-* `port` is the server port.
+* `port` is the server port inside the container.
 * `download_timeout` is a timeout (in seconds) for internet->cache downloads.
 If a remote server gets slow and file download takes longer than this will be terminated.
 Default value is `0` that means no timeout.
 * `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.